Mileage Offset Lemon Law

 Settling a Leased Car Claim

-When pressed to explain, Audi admitted that it defined “paid and payable” to mean the amount of lease payments for base reimbursement (i.e. California Civil Code §1793.2(d)(2)(B)), but defined the exact same words, “paid and payable”, to mean the agreed upon value of the car at lease inception for purposes of calculating the mileage offset.
+When pressed to explain, the manufacturer admitted that it defined “paid and payable” to mean the amount of lease payments for base reimbursement (i.e. California Civil Code §1793.2(d)(2)(B)), but defined the exact same words, “paid and payable”, to mean the agreed upon value of the car at lease inception for purposes of calculating the mileage offset.

 If you need legal advice on mileage offset in lemon law for leased vehicles, contact Goldsmith West for a free consultation.
 We offer years of experience in state and federal lemon law.